Logo

 In midst of a 10-game winning streak at the time of Yao's injury, Dikembe Mutombo stepped in and helped the Rockets win 12 more games to complete a 22-game winning streak, then a team record.

-Dikembe Mutombo said that the 2009 would be his "farewell tour" and his final season; he was the oldest player in the NBA in 2009.
+Dikembe Mutombo said that 2009 would be his "farewell tour" and his final season; he was the oldest player in the NBA in 2009.

-In Game 1 of Houston's first-round playoff series against Portland, Dikembe Mutombo played for 18 minutes and had nine rebounds, two blocks, and a steal.
+In Game 1 of Houston's first-round playoff series against Portland, Dikembe Mutombo played for 18 minutes and had nine rebounds, two blocks and a steal.

 Dikembe Mutombo was among the top three players in Defensive Player of the Year voting for nine consecutive seasons from 1994 to 2002.